 - fluid drainage from the abscess

-- you have a weakened immune system or were recently hospitalized
+- You have a weakened immune system or you were recently hospitalized.

-- your skin abscess is located on your face or spine.
-If left untreated, the abscess may spread to your brain or spinal cord
+- Your skin abscess is on your face or spine.
+If left untreated, the abscess may spread to your brain or spinal cord.

-- the abscess is large, hasn’t healed within two weeks, and is accompanied by fevers
+- The abscess is large, hasn’t healed within two weeks, and you also have a fever.

-- the abscess is growing more painful and/or is throbbing
+- The abscess is becoming more painful or is throbbing.

-- the skin around the abscess is swollen and/or extremely red
+- Your skin around the abscess is swollen or extremely red.

-- the spread of the infection (sometimes to the brain or spinal cord)
+- the spread of the infection, potentially to the brain or spinal cord

 - the development of new abscesses

-- Clean all cuts and scrapes, even small ones, with soap and water.
-Then, apply an over-the-counter antibacterial ointment.
+- Clean all cuts and scrapes, even small ones, with soap and water and apply an OTC antibacterial ointment.